VermillionBird/CTF-Writeups/2019/SunshineCTF/Crypto.md

 Author: leviathan
 ```
 Another audio file.
-Transcription (already using NATO to replace to letters):
+Transcription (already using the NATO Phonetic Alphabet to replace to letters):
 ```
 Codeword: Clarinet
 DBDAABEDDDDCDEACADBBDDADDEABBB